Mr. Coconut: Plot

-The film centers around Ngan Kwai-Na (Michael Hui) who lives in Hainan Island, is used to the culture of villages and simple life that villagers have.
-One day, he gets a letter form his sister Ping (Olivia Cheng) and visits his sister in Hong Kong, as he endures the modern culture and the Hong Kong streets of the late 1980s.
+Ngan Kwai-Nam lives in Hainan Island and is used to the culture of villages and simple life that villagers have.
+One day, he gets a letter form his sister Ping and visits his sister in Hong Kong, as he endures the modern culture and the Hong Kong streets of the late 1980s.
+However, Ping's husband Wong Ka-Fan is struggling to get along with Nam such as almost got him fired from the shoe store, making chaos in buffet restaurant and smoking in the house.
+Although Nam gets the job at the shoe store but shortly got fired after unknowingly attacked Wong Ka-Fan's boss at the pool in her mansion.